 When traditional cultures embrace “Western Diets” then an increase in obesity, heart disease and diabetes can be seen.
 To get the most benefit from the Paleo / Ketogenic Diet it’s recommended to not only add coconut products to your diet but just as importantly to remove processed junk foods, processed vegetable oils and refined sugars as far as possible.

-Check out our Paleo Asia Facebook Page
+Check out our Paleo and Keto Asia Facebook Page